sparesparrow/rtp-midi/README.md

 ---

+## LED Mapping Presets

+The system supports multiple LED mapping modes, selectable at runtime via the config file:

+- `mapping_preset = "spectrum"` (default): Maps audio spectrum to LED colors using a hue gradient.
+- `mapping_preset = "vumeter"`: Lights up LEDs as a VU meter based on average audio level.

+To change the mapping mode, set the `mapping_preset` field in `config.toml` to either `spectrum` or `vumeter`.

+---

 ## Planned TODOs for Future Development

 Below are prioritized tasks for future development.
 Each TODO includes clear instructions and acceptance criteria.

-### 1. Advanced LED Mapping Presets
-- **Instructions:**
-  - Add support for multiple LED mapping presets (e.g., spectrum, vu-meter, custom patterns).
-  - Allow runtime switching of presets via config or UI.
-- **Acceptance Criteria:**
-  - At least two new mapping modes are implemented and selectable.
-  - Switching presets updates LED output in real time.

-### 2. Automated End-to-End Integration Tests
+### 1. Automated End-to-End Integration Tests
 - **Instructions:**
   - Implement tests that simulate a full workflow: audio input → MIDI processing → LED output (mocked or in hardware-in-the-loop).
   - Use CI to run these tests automatically.